bassaaaa/chrome-extension-check-list/README.md

 ## Introduction

-This is a repository for a Chrome extension checklist.
+This is a repository for a Chrome extension checklist generator.

 ## Installation